 […] Pushing the limits of what they’re physically capable of through endurance athletics and extreme fitness.
 The focus is less on what happened before the crisis and more on what happens after.
 Call it the midlife correction.“

-He went on to give examples of women and men who, tired of feeling complacent, burnt out or displaced, threw themselves into something extreme.
+He gave examples of women and men who, tired of feeling complacent, burnt out or displaced, threw themselves into something extreme.
 Triathlons.
 Hundred-mile races.
+Jumping off bridges.
+Suspending themselves from hooks.
+Walking the line.
 These individuals rocked the learning curve and embraced the unknown.
 They entered the shadowy and dark territory willingly, knowing they had to push through the mire in order to make progress.

-In this respect, extreme sports become a metaphor for life.
-The hard knock lessons you learn when pounding pavement are as necessary to your evolution as any success.
-If you’re hell-bent on attaining joy, fun, and euphoria you better make peace with the fact that you can’t live in those states indefinitely.
-To know what is good you must understand what constitutes bad.
-Moments of bliss tend to be sandwiched between sections of bitter German rye that sit like a brick in the pit of your stomach.
+In this respect, extreme sports becomes a metaphor for life.
+The hard knocks you take when pounding pavement are as necessary to your evolution as any success.
+If you’re hell-bent on attaining joy, fun, and euphoria, you better make peace with the fact that you can’t live in those states indefinitely.
+To know what is good, you must understand what is bad.
+Moments of bliss are sandwiched between sections of bitter German rye that sit like a brick in the pit of your stomach.

 Last week was a slice of that crappy bread for me, unpalatable in every way.
 I felt out of place.
 My body hurt.
-Everything had turned stagnant.
+Everything was stagnant.
 It’s why, on a whim, I joined friends to watch a roller derby match.
 Queens vs. the Bronx.
-Two teams of audacious, fearsome women battled it out in the heart of Manhattan.
+Two teams of audacious, fearsome women battling it out in the heart of Manhattan.